mslinn/git_tree_go/README.md

 # `git-tree-go`

-This Go package installs commands that walk a git directory tree and act on each repository.
+This Go package installs commands that walk one or more git directory trees and act on each repository.
 Directories containing a file called `.ignore` are ignored.
 Ignoring a directory means all subdirectories are also ignored.
 Multiple goroutines are used to dramatically boost performance.

 - The `git-commitAll` command commits and pushes all changes to each repository in the tree.
 Repositories in a detached `HEAD` state are skipped.

 - The `git-evars` command writes a script that defines environment variables pointing to each git repository.

 - The `git-exec` command executes an arbitrary bash command for each repository.

 - The `git-replicate` command writes a script that clones the repos in the tree, and adds any defined remotes.

   - Any git repos that have already been cloned into the target directory tree are skipped.
 This means you can rerun `git-replicate` as many times as you want, without ill effects.

   - All remotes in each repo are replicated.

-- The `git-update` command updates each repository in the tree.
+- The `git-update` command updates each repository in the trees.

 ## Installation